AlessandroSteri/HLPA/README.md

 val it = () : unit
 -
 ```
-Let's observe that formula **3.** isn't an Hoare's triple!It is an aritmetic expression, in order to remoove it as an axiom the meta-variable *_a* must acquire a value.
+Let's observe that formula **3.** isn't an Hoare's triple!It is an arithmetic expression, in order to remove it as an axiom the meta-variable *_a* must acquire a value.
 Such a value must be provided by the user using the function meta:
 ```
 - meta "_a" "x = 0";
 1. {x = 0}skip{x = 0}